Bogdan Vija / Shutterstock

 The typical circumstance where white rust is formed is when galvanized products are securely packed, compactly arranged, or when water seeps into the items and stays for extended periods.

 Avoiding White Rust Formation

-Treating Galvanised Surfaces Affected by White Rust
+Treating Galvanized Surfaces Affected by White Rust

-• They are unsightly
+- They are unappealing

 Light White Rusting

 This is characterized by the formation of a light film of white powdery residue, and frequently occurs on galvanized products during heavy rain seasons.
 It is particularly evident in regions that have been buffed or filed during quality assurance operations.
 In these treatments, the passivated surface is taken off, and un-oxidized zinc is open to attack from rainwater.
 Furthermore, if the items are well-drained and well-ventilated, white rust barely forms beyond this superficial phase.

 If required, it can be brushed off; however, it will usually wash off in normal weather.
 This level typically does not require any remedial treatment.

 Moderate White Rusting

 This can be seen as a distinct darkening and etching of the galvanized coating under the damaged region, with the formation of white rust appearing large.
 It is crucial to analyze the thickness of the galvanized coating to estimate the degree of the attack on the coating.